bablokb/circuitpython-vameter/README.md

 If the program runs on an ESP32 you can use the builtin wifi for data-logging.
 See [ESP32 logging HowTo](doc/esp32logger.md) for details.
+Also works with a Pico-W.

+You can also log to a file on a SD-card.
+Add the following line to your `user_config.py`:

+    from SDCardLogger import DataLogger

+This is useful for autonomous long-term logging, e.g. when charging a battery.
+Tested with a Qt-Py-RP2040 with SD-card BFF.
+Fastest logging interval was 7ms.